 When benzodiazepines were first used they were thought to be safe.
 The problems with their long-term use were not known.
 In 1981, benzodiazepines were the most commonly prescribed medicines in western countries.
 It was because benzodiazepines worked so well to ease symptoms of anxiety and poor sleep that many people came back for more.
 Some people started to take them regularly.

-However, it is now known that if you take a benzodiazepine or Z drug for more than 2-4 weeks, you may develop problems (see below).
+However, it is now known that if you take a benzodiazepine or a Z drug for more than 2-4 weeks, you may develop problems (see below).
 Therefore, most doctors will now only prescribe benzodiazepines and Z drugs for a short period.

 If you take a benzodiazepine or Z drug regularly, the helpful effect on easing anxiety or in helping sleep usually lasts for a few weeks.
 However, after a few weeks, the body and brain often become used to the benzodiazepine or Z drug.
 The medicine then gradually loses its effect.
 The initial dose then has little effect.
 You then need a higher dose for it to work.
 In time, the higher dose does not work and you need an even higher dose and so on.
 This effect is called tolerance.